Sam Froling: Personal life

-Froling was born in Townsville, Queensland, to Shane and Jenny Froling as the youngest of four siblings.
+Froling is the son of Shane and Jenny Froling and is the youngest of four siblings.
 His father played in the NBL for twenty years, while his mother was a four-time champion in the Women's National Basketball League (WNBL).
 His sisters, Alicia and Keely, have played together in the WNBL, while his brother, Harry Froling, plays in the NBL for the Brisbane Bullets.